Luke Ridnour

-High school career
+Early life

 Ridnour was born in Coeur d'Alene, Idaho, and grew up in Blaine, Washington.
 His father, Rob, was his basketball coach during high school.
-His father gave him the keys to the gym during his sophomore year; he was able to practice during the day and late into the night.
-Subsequently, he was on two state title-winning teams at Blaine High School, and was named a high school All-American by both McDonald's and Parade in 2000, his graduation year.
+During his sophomore year, his father gave him the gym keys so he could practice during the day and late into the night.
+Subsequently, he was on two state title-winning teams at Blaine High School and was named a high school All-American by McDonald's and Parade in 2000, his graduation year.

 College career

-Ridnour went on to star at the University of Oregon, where he teamed with Luke Jackson and Fred Jones to take the Ducks to the NCAA Division I men's basketball tournament twice including the Elite 8 in 2002.
+Ridnour starred at the University of Oregon, where he teamed with Luke Jackson and Fred Jones to take the Ducks to the NCAA Division I men's basketball tournament twice, including the Elite 8 in 2002.
 He set the school season record for assists (218) and made a conference-record 62 consecutive free throws.
-Ridnour averaged 19.7 points per game and 6.6 assist per game.
+Ridnour averaged 19.7 points per game and 6.6 assists per game.
 Ridnour left Oregon after his junior year, when he was Pac-10 Player of the Year.

 Professional career

 Seattle SuperSonics (2003–2008)

 Luke was picked 14th in the 2003 NBA draft by the Seattle SuperSonics.
 Ridnour played sparingly during his rookie season, but became the starting point guard for the Sonics in the 2004–05 season.
-He participated in the 2005 All-Star weekend, playing in the Rookie Challenge and in the Skills Challenge.
-During the 2005 NBA Playoffs, Ridnour and the Sonics reached the conference semifinals, where Ridnour averaged 10.8 points, 3.7 assists, and 3.3 rebounds as they were eliminated by the eventual champion San Antonio Spurs in a six game series.
+He participated in the 2005 All-Star weekend, playing in the Rookie Challenge and Skills Challenge.
+During the 2005 NBA Playoffs, Ridnour and the Sonics reached the conference semifinals, where Ridnour averaged 10.8 points, 3.7 assists, and 3.3 rebounds as they were eliminated by the eventual champion San Antonio Spurs in a six-game series.
 On November 13, 2006, Ridnour scored a career-high 32 points, including four made free throws to seal the victory, while leading Seattle to a 119–113 win over the New Jersey Nets.